Tartu JK Welco: Season 2009

-In the second season, the team was much more experienced and experimental strategies of young football mastermind, head coach Mirko Kikkamägi, started to succeed.
-Addition of a future long-time team captain, Timo Kuus, who had previously also played for Meistriliiga side Tartu JK Tammeka, to the team, made the defensive line much more confident and improved the team's performances.
-JK Welco Elekter finished the season with 11 wins and 35 points in 20 games and 3rd place in the league.
-The team advanced to play-off round to play for promotion to III Liiga, where JK Koeru beat JK Welco Elekter with aggregate score of 1–6.
-Estonian Small Cup proved to be much more successful and the team advanced to 1/4-finals, where III Liiga side Tallinna JK Piraaja beat JK Welco Elekter 0–3.
+The players were much more experienced in the club's second season, and the experimental strategies of head coach Mirko Kikkamägi resulted in more success for the club.
+Also, the addition of Timo Kuus (who had previously also played for Meistriliiga on Tartu JK Tammeka) to the team made the defensive line much more confident and improved the team's performances.
+JK Welco Elekter finished the season in 3rd place with 11 wins and 35 points across 20 games.
+The team advanced to the play-off round to play for promotion to III Liiga, but lost 1 - 6 to JK Koeru.
+In the Estonian Small Cup, the team advanced to the quarterfinals, where they lost to Tallinna JK Piraaja 0 - 3.